KoenaPoopedi/NotebookApp/README.md

 2. **Creating a Page**: Use the `new` command with the appropriate keyword to create a new page.
 3. **Viewing a Page**: Use the `show` command followed by the page ID to view its content.
 4. **Deleting a Page**: Use the `delete` command followed by the page ID to remove a page.
-5. **Logging**: Use the `logger` command to turn logging on or off for tracking the application’s activity.
+5. **Logging**: Use the `logger` command to turn logging on or off for tracking the applicationâ€™s activity.

 ## Example Usage